 Above we see the horrible wiring for the front panel, which involves wires going everywhere making it impossible to remove cleanly.
 This was later entirely redone.

-The metal box is the XO for the beat frequency adjust, see below.
+The metal box is the variable crystal oscillator for the beat frequency adjust, see below.

 Power Supplies & Fan

 The original radio basically just used 24 V internally, but a 12 V-ish DC bus was available and used to regulate the 5 V supply for logic.
 The regulators were obviously linear, and used 38 and 12 V AC transformer secondaries, yielding a very high tolerance for AC supply brownouts at the cost of very high idle power dissipation.